Rio Dulce, Guatemala - Things to Do in Rio Dulce

 Insider Tips

-Book accommodations in advance during dry season (December-April) as the best jungle lodges fill up quickly with sailing crews and backpackers
+Book accommodations in advance during peak season (December-March) as the best waterfront lodges and jungle resorts fill up quickly with sailing crews and international visitors

 Explore Activities in Rio Dulce